mathimitha0906/Demo/README.md

 so,i want to be a confident person and smartwork person
 #SIR:
 Sir,only one thing ,that help me in studies,phython programming and support me

+###############################################
+Mathimitha,

+Don’t worry about coming from a biology background—you will definitely learn computer science step by step.
+Even if you don’t know the basics now, with practice and guidance, you will soon feel comfortable and confident with computers.

+I am very happy that you already have interest in coding and programming.
+That interest itself is your biggest strength, and it will surely help you succeed in engineering.
+Never feel afraid; every expert once started as a beginner.

+I understand your dream to become a good employee in a best company, and I will do my best to support you—especially in Python programming and wherever you need help.
+Your uncle is a great inspiration; like him, with confidence, hard work, and smart work, you too will achieve success and make your family proud.

+Always remember, your determination and interest are more important than what you knew before entering this course.
+Stay confident, keep learning, and believe in yourself.
+One day I am sure I will see you working in a good company and becoming a role model for others.

+All the very best!